▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 A Kai needs a lot of attention

-However, Whoever masters this challenge will be rewarded with an extremely loyal and watchful dog that will stand by his family without reservation and with protection..
+But, Whoever masters this challenge will be rewarded with an extremely loyal and watchful dog that will stand by his family without reservation and with protection..
 Those who have earned the trust of the Kai They will notice that the initial reserve towards strangers soon gives way to an extremely friendly and loving being who enjoys the love and attention of his owner to the fullest..
-However, his great passion for hunting and his natural sharpness should never be underestimated.
+But, his great passion for hunting and his natural sharpness should never be underestimated.

 Kai Health

 The low dispersion of Kai it is also the attractiveness of this breed, because compared to other Japanese hunting dogs the Kai is regarded as extremely genuine and pure.
 This is visible not only in his behavior but also in his robust health.
 The Kai you hardly need to fear the typical diseases of the breed, which are spread mainly by uncontrolled breeding.
-Therefore, its average life expectancy is quite high, of 12 to 15 years.
+So, its average life expectancy is quite high, of 12 to 15 years.

 Kai care

 High vet bills or long, expensive grooming are no problem with this tough, naturally clean dog.
 Regular brushing or combing of the coat is absolutely sufficient.
-However, during the layer change time (twice a year), the Kai should come in contact with a brush daily.
+But, during the layer change time (twice a year), the Kai should come in contact with a brush daily.
 In this way, dead hairs can be eliminated and the flooding of strands of hair in the house can be reduced a little..

 Kai nutrition